Ziraldo

-Biography
+In addition to his work in children's literature, Ziraldo also made contributions to adult literature and satire.
+He was a co-founder of the influential Brazilian humor magazine "O Pasquim," which played a role in the country's political and cultural landscape during the military dictatorship.

+Work

 Ziraldo first published his work when he was six years old, a year before he started going to school.
 This was a drawing printed in the newspaper A Folha de Minas in 1938.
 He began working at the newspaper Folha de S.Paulo in 1954, with a column dedicated to humor.
 Ziraldo gained national notoriety when he worked at the magazine O Cruzeiro in 1957 and subsequently at Jornal do Brasil in 1963.
 His characters (including Jeremias o Bom, the Supermãe and Mirinho) won readers.

 In 1960, he launched the first Brazilian comic book made by a single author, Turma do Pererê, featuring the Saci of Brazilian folklore, which was also the first comic book produced entirely in color in Brazil.
 This comic book promoted and also satirized Brazilian traditional values.
 Although it reached one of the largest runs of the season, Turma do Pererê was canceled in 1964, shortly after the start of the military regime in Brazil.
 In the 1970s, Editora Abril relaunched the magazine, this time, however, without the same success.
-Together with other progressive artists, Ziraldo also created the non-conformist comic newspaper O Pasquim during a period of military dictatorship in Brazil.
-This tabloid, which was based in Carioca, became popular for its humorous critique of the military government.
+Together with other progressive artists, Ziraldo also created the non-conformist comic newspaper O Pasquim in Rio de Janeiro during a period of military dictatorship in Brazil.
+This tabloid became popular for its humorous critique of the military government.

+One of Ziraldo's latest works, "A Última Flor" (The Last Flower), published in 2021, is a reflective and introspective narrative that explores themes of love, loss, and the passage of time.
+The book explores the human experience, offering readers a contemplative and deeply personal journey.
+"A Última Flor" has been well-received, showcasing Ziraldo's ability to connect with audiences of all ages.

+Personal life and death

+Born in the town of Caratinga, he was brother to Zélio Alves Pinto who was also a cartoonist and writer.
+Ziraldo moved briefly to Rio de Janeiro, having spent two years in the then-capital city, but later returned to his hometown, where he concluded his education.
+He then joined the undergraduate Law School program at the Minas Gerais Federal University, graduating in 1957.

-Ziraldo is the father of the film director Daniela Thomas and the Golden Globe Award-nominated film score composer Antônio Pinto.
+Ziraldo was the father of the film director Daniela Thomas and the Golden Globe Award-nominated film score composer Antônio Pinto.

+He died of natural causes in his apartment in Rio de Janeiro, on 6 April 2024, at the age of 91.